irregulator/puppet-pgbouncer/README.md

 ## Testing

-This module includes a vagrant directory that contains vagrant code and scripts for testing on the supported platforms.
+This module uses the [puppet-functional-tester](https://bitbucket.org/landcareresearch/puppet-functional-tester) for testing the supported platforms.
-Please see vagrant/README.md file additional information.
+Please see puppet-functional-tester/README.md file additional information.